JohnHeinlein/Teraterm-Cisco-Macros/README.md

   - 2901
 - Gateways
   - VG310 (Detected as a router)
+- Adaptive Security Appliances
+  - ASA 5516-X (Only one unit so far)

 > [!NOTE]
 > More models than listed may work, given a ROMMON & OS structure similar to existing models.